TL;DR

 To reduce overwhelm, the questions were grouped into three tiers:

-• Launch-ready — high-risk questions involving bookings or money
+• Launch-ready: high-risk questions involving bookings or money

-• Support reducers — repetitive questions that dominate inbox volume
+• Support reducers: repetitive questions that dominate inbox volume

-• Confidence builders — useful but less critical participant queries
+• Confidence builders: useful but less critical participant queries

-Each question was broken down into 6–10 criteria that determine whether Messenger can answer safely.
-For example, answering “Can I get a refund?” requires clear information about eligibility, deadlines, fees and the refund process.
-If key signals are missing, Messenger flags the answer as uncertain and recommends improving the content.
+For example, “Can I get a refund?” relies on clear information about eligibility, deadlines, fees and the process.
+If anything is missing, Messenger marks the answer as uncertain and highlights what needs improving.

 Installing Messenger was the moment of real trust